 “Xiongan New Area marriage notice: Male, 53 years old… has two acres of land in Xiongxian,” the caption read.

 Like the district itself, this story will continue to grow.
 Spare a thought for local amateur ritual culture, already buffeted by successive waves of Maoism and capitalism.
-Recent coverage includes Ian Johnson’s visit and an article from Sixth Tone, and this from Andrew Stokols.
+Recent coverage includes Ian Johnson’s visit, an article from Sixth Tone, and this from Andrew Stokols.